Home

 • Roast the fillets in a 400 degree F oven for 15-18 minutes or until cooked through and flakes when tested with a knife

-Enjoy your Mustard Encrusted Salmon, the asparagus and the salad and the company of those you share they with!
+Enjoy your Salmon, the mustard cream sauce, the asparagus and the salad and the company of those you share them with!

 Donna